carbon-language/carbon-lang/mlir/docs/CAPI.md

 -   `MlirY mlirXGet<Y>(MlirX, intptr_t pos)` returns 'pos'-th subobject.

 The sizes are accepted and returned as signed pointer-sized integers, i.e.
 `intptr_t`.
-This typedef is avalable in C99.
+This typedef is available in C99.

 Note that the name of subobject in the function does not necessarily match the type of the subobject.
-For example, `mlirOperationGetOperand` returns a `MlirValue`.
+For example, `mlirOperationGetOperand` returns an `MlirValue`.

 ### Iterable Components